TAMIU Enrollment Rebounds,

 Keck said the growing economic recovery and recent national accolades have also helped to boost the University’s visibility and accessibility.

 “With the nation’s economic recovery slowing gaining speed, I think students and their families have returned to their plans for a better future.
-It’s also helped that The Chronicle of Higher Education named TAMIU among the nation’s fastest-growing public master’s institutions in its “Almanac of Higher Education 2013; Washington Monthly Magazine ranked us in the Top 5% of national Master’s Universities and College Database named us Third in the nation among top Colleges and Universities that support Hispanic students.
-Just this week, we were advised that were the only Laredo institution to be named to the national 2014 Military Friendly List,” Keck said.
+It’s also helped that The Chronicle of Higher Education named TAMIU among the nation’s fastest-growing public master’s institutions in its “Almanac of Higher Education 2013; Washington Monthly Magazine ranked us in the Top 5% of national Master’s Universities and College Database named us Third in the nation among top Colleges and Universities that support Hispanic students.”
+Keck said.

 Also noteworthy, he said, was the large entering freshman class of 865 students.